Likhithmessi10/Automated_Research_Paper_Reviewer/README.md

-# 📝 PaperLens – Expert AI Research Paper Reviewer
+# 📝 Automated Research Paper Reviewer

-**PaperLens** is a state-of-the-art **Hybrid AI Review System** that combines fast heuristic analysis with deep Large Language Model (LLM) reasoning.
+**Automated Research Paper Reviewer** is a state-of-the-art **Hybrid AI Review System** that combines fast heuristic analysis with deep Large Language Model (LLM) reasoning.
 It is designed to replicate the analytical rigor of an expert peer reviewer at top-tier conferences like **NeurIPS** or **ICML**.

 The system analyzes research papers (PDF) to provide:
 - 🧠 **NeurIPS-Style Expert Scorecard** (Originality, Methodology, Clarity, Significance)